 When is money paid to settle a personal injury claim taxable?

 Lost Wages/Lost Income.
 Money paid for lost income is taxable.

 Interest Earned after a Personal Injury Settlement.
-If you receive money for an injury which is not taxable and you deposit the money in a savings account or otherwise invest it, outside of certain kinds of trusts such as a Special-Needs Trust or Pooled Trust, the interest earned is taxable.
+If you receive money for an injury that is not taxable and you deposit the money in a savings account or otherwise invest it outside of certain kinds of trusts such as a Special-Needs Trust or Pooled Trust, the interest earned is taxable.
 For more information about Special-Needs Trusts or Pooled Trusts, see HelpWithLiens.com.

 The problem is when money is paid pursuant to a settlement, many lawyers frequently do not state in the release what the money is being paid for.
 It is possible for the IRS to make a determination by examining various papers in the file, such as the initial claim letter, the legal complaint, papers submitted to the insurance company as proof of damages, and the release which was signed.

 This problem can be rectified with the proper wording in the settlement release.
 The usual “General Release” form is silent on tax issues and thus not helpful.
-It is therefore important to customize the release to address the tax issues.
-The provisions which result in a favorable tax status are often adverse to the insurance company’s interests, however, I have usually been able to successfully include provisions in my clients’ release to prevent taxation of settlement proceeds.
+It is, therefore, important to customize the release to address the tax issues.
+The provisions which result in a favorable tax status are often adverse to the insurance company’s interests.
+However, I have usually been able to successfully include provisions in my clients’ releases to prevent taxation of settlement proceeds.